mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

       }
     ```
     !!! warning
-        Do not set in cluster.envs object the plain values to access to the cluster.
+        Do not set in cluster.kubeContextVariables object the plain values to access to the cluster.
 Write the variable key name for the specified environment (as in the example)!
 The values saved here are not encrypted.

 * `environmentVariables`: an object describing the configuration to enable the setup infrastructure environment variables section.
 As of now, the only supported type is `gitlab`.